botp/rbenv-installer/README.md

 # rbenv installer

 This tool is used to install `rbenv` and some plugins.
-It also provides scripts to install required software to be able to compile **Ruby**.

 ## Requirements